lzwjava/blog-source/original/2025-01-15-language-support-en.md

 ```

 Currently, audio is generated for Chinese and English content.
 To extend support to other languages, the corresponding language codes must be configured.

+## Summary

+Languages differ in two primary aspects: their written representation (shape) and their spoken form (pronunciation).
+The font selection and text-to-speech configurations address these two aspects, respectively.